lespicker/jekyll-bootstrap/_posts/2017-10-17-praying-mantis.md

 Anyway, to complete my mantis story, I had to get a shot of mantises mating, so the following year I gathered a bunch of adults and, once again, back to the aquarium.
 I did capture them mating and - yucch! - the biting off of the male's head, which my girlfriend at the time lovingly told me she would have happily done to me when that mantis was crawling on her.

-So, have fun photographing mantises, but do so at your peril… and definitely avoid doing this if you are single and dating.
+So, have fun photographing mantises, but do so at your peril… and definitely avoid doing this if you are single and dating… which the following cartoon will prove.

+{% img /images/bli/2017/10/mantis-cartoon.jpg %}